kavia-common/simple-portfolio-223536-223574/README.md

 # Project Repository

-This is the initial README file for the project.
+This repository contains the PortfolioWebApp React SPA under simple-portfolio-223536-223574/PortfolioWebApp.
+Refer to that folder's README for instructions.